thwaller/protonvpn-ufw/README.md

 4. Default is all in and out denied

 ### Parts
-1. /ufw/ - Solution using ufw - forcevpn script file should be placed in your local bin and files within /etc/ changed appropriately in their matching locations.
+1. /ufw/ - Current working/in-use solution using ufw - forcevpn script file should be placed in your local bin and files within /etc/ changed appropriately in their matching locations.
 2. /proton/ - The function in ProtonVPN's cli script for the killswitch, which is currently disabled in the script.
 This can be used as a guide, but also needs consideration should Proton enable it within the cli script.
 3. /scripts/ - potential alternatives to the ufw solution.